mkunesch/gym-satellite/README.md

 exaggerated) atmospheric drag can be added or the satellite can be started from rest.

-Disclaimer: I am not an expert on machine learning.
-This is a practice project I worked on to familiarise myself with OpenAI gym and to experiment with reinforcement learning.
+Disclaimer: when I wrote this code, I was not an expert in machine learning and only used this experiment as a practice project to familiarise myself with OpenAI gym and to experiment with reinforcement learning.
 Feedback, comments, and criticism are very welcome!

 ## Environments